-In addition to crop production, the San Juans have become for quality livestock production.
-Indeed, San Juan County is to the first USDA-approved mobile processing unit on the west (est. 2002).
-The mobile unit has helped many livestock producers to overcome regulatory barriers that would have impacted the economic viability of their businesses.
-As a many have been able to expand their product line and sales, providing a top quality product to island residents.
-This type innovation and value added effort offers a model for future endeavors, and hope for increased agricultural viability in the known home coast greatly result.
+In addition to crop production, the San Juans have become known for quality livestock production.
+Indeed, San Juan County is home to the first USDA-approved mobile processing unit on the west coast (est. 2002).
+The mobile unit has helped many livestock producers to overcome regulatory barriers that would have greatly impacted the economic viability of their businesses.
+As a result, many have been able to expand their product line and sales, providing a top quality product to island residents.
+This type of innovation and value added effort offers a model for future endeavors, and hope for increased agricultural viability in the future.